-Clean waters are important for safe recreational bathing.
+Clean waters are important for safe recreational bathing and watersports.
 Access to clean bathing waters provide restorative physical and psychological benefits to users and positive impacts for local businesses through increased trade.

-The Rivers Trust has a map which shows where the sewerage network discharges treated effluent and overflows of untreated effluent and storm water into rivers.
+The Rivers Trust has a map which shows where the sewage network discharges treated effluent and overflows of untreated effluent and storm water into rivers.
 Access at: https://experience.arcgis.com/experience/e834e261b53740eba2fe6736e37bbc7b/.

 Water quality at designated bathing water sites in England is assessed by the Environment Agency.
 From May to September, weekly assessments measure current water quality, and at a number of sites daily pollution risk forecasts are issued.
 Annual ratings classify each site as excellent, good, sufficient or poor based on measurements taken over a period of up to four years (see data below).